tableau/connector-plugin-sdk/docs/mcd.md

 For each `<field>` element used its `name` attribute value is required to be listed in the `<attribute-list>` section of the `.tdr` file as well.
 See [connection-normalizer]({{ site.baseurl }}/docs/api-reference#connection-normalizer) for more details.

 Additionally there are a set of reserved `name` attribute values not documented at this time.
-Recommendations, documentation and enforcement coming soon.
+Recommendations, documentation, and enforcement coming soon.

 ### Endpoint